leonhard-s/auraxium/README.md

 ## Usage

-The game-specific object representations for PlanetSide 2 can be found in the `auraxium.ps2` submodule.
+The game-specific object representations for PlanetSide 2 can be found in the `auraxium.ps2` sub module.
 Common ones include `ps2.Character`, `ps2.Outfit`, or `ps2.Item`.

 > **Note:** The original data used to build a given object representation is always available via that object's `.data` attribute, which will be a type-hinted, [named tuple](https://docs.python.org/3/library/collections.html#collections.namedtuple).